openapi-generators/openapi-python-client/README.md

 ## Installation

-I recommend you install with [pipx](https://pipxproject.github.io/pipx/) so you don't conflict with any other packages you might have: `pipx install openapi-python-client`.
+I recommend you install with [pipx](https://pipxproject.github.io/pipx/) so you don't conflict with any other packages you might have: `pipx install openapi-python-client --include-deps`.

-Better yet, use `pipx run openapi-python-client <normal params / options>` to always use the latest version of the generator.
+> Note the `--include-deps` option which will also make `black`, `isort`, and `autoflake` available in your path so that `openapi-python-client` can use them to clean up the generated code.

+**If you use `pipx run` then the post-generation hooks will not be available unless you install them manually.**

-You can install with normal pip if you want to though: `pip install openapi-python-client`
+You can also install with normal pip: `pip install openapi-python-client`

 Then, if you want tab completion: `openapi-python-client --install-completion`